OrthoPhys: Physically Plausible Video Generation with Orthogonal-View Geometry Guidance: Experiments

 \paragraph{Metrics.} We evaluate the quality of the generated videos using a combination of automatic metrics and VLM–based assessments.
 Specifically, WorldScore~\citep{duan2025worldscore} is used to quantify photometric consistency (Photo), multi-view geometric consistency (3D Consist), and motion smoothness (Motion).
 Complementarily, we employ VBench~\citep{huang2024vbench} to assess motion quality (Motion), subject consistency (Subject), temporal flickering (Flickering), and overall visual fidelity (Image).
 To further measure adherence to the input prompts, following the evaluation protocol of PhysGen3D~\citep{chen2025physgen3d}, we utilize GPT-4o to score the generated videos along three aspects: physical realism, photorealism, and semantic alignment with the textual prompt.
+We additionally conduct a fair blind user study with 59 participants under the same three criteria to complement the VLM-based assessment.